|Major Groups > Gilled Mushrooms > Pale-Spored > Leucopaxillus > Leucopaxillus laterarius|

 Ecology: Saprobic, decomposing the litter of hardwoods in oak and beech forests; growing scattered or gregariously; frequently appearing in early summer, but also common in late summer and fall; widely distributed in eastern North America.
 The illustrated and described collections are from Illinois.

-Cap: 3–12 cm; convex with an inrolled margin when young, becoming broadly convex or nearly flat; dry; bald or very finely velvety (like kid leather); whitish to pale tan.
+Cap: 3–12 cm; convex with an inrolled margin when young, becoming broadly convex or nearly flat; dry; bald or very finely velvety (like kid leather); whitish to beige or pale tan.

-Gills: Broadly attached to the stem or beginning to run down it; close or nearly crowded; separable from the cap as a layer; short-gills frequent; whitish, sometimes becoming dirty yellowish when mature.
+Gills: Broadly attached to the stem or beginning to run down it; close or nearly crowded; separable from the cap as a layer; short-gills frequent; whitish, sometimes becoming dirty yellowish or discoloring brownish when mature.

 Stem: 4–7 cm long; 1–1.5 cm thick at the apex; when young often swollen near the base but by maturity usually more or less equal; bald or very finely fuzzy; whitish, discoloring brownish with age; with prominent and copious white basal mycelium.